History

 Location

-The open shelf monograph collection is to be found in Pisa, on the ground floor of Palazzo della Carovana, at the Orologio-Carovana site
+The open-shelf monograph collection is located in Pisa, on the ground floor of Palazzo della Carovana, at the Orologio-Carovana site

-For the location of the authors' libraries, please refer to the specific sheet in the section Personal collections and Authors’ libraries.
+For the location of the authors’ libraries, please refer to the dedicated entry in the section Personal collections and Authors’ libraries.

-The History journals belong to the humanities journals sector located in the Orologio-Carovana site (Palazzo della Carovana, ground floor and 1st floor).
+The History journals are part of the Humanities journals section, housed at the Orologio-Carovana site (Palazzo della Carovana, ground floor and 1st floor).

 New acquisitions